-- ELC Enhanced Detection Grant: This funding is awarded to 15 Community-based organizations that serve minority populations to provide culturally appropriate COVID-19 prevention and response strategies.
-The main objectives are to educate minority communities on COVID-19 prevention, increase access to testing, and through community engagement improve quarantine and isolation compliance with minority communities by addressing resource issues. - COVID Minority Population Grant screened 16,774 individuals 50 and over for COVID.
-9,825 COVID tests were conducted and 9,802 COVID Vaccinations were given to 50+ individuals - COVID Migrant Worker Grant screened 14 migrant workers 50+ for COVID and vaccinated 26 migrant workers 50 and over.
+• ELC Enhanced Detection Expansion Grant: This funding started in FY22 ending November 30, 2023 with 14 Community-based organizations initially being awarded grant funding.
+Then there was an extension to the grant that ended in FY24.
+This award was to 13 Community-based organizations serving minority populations to provide culturally appropriate COVID-19 prevention and response strategies.
+The main objectives are to educate minority communities on the COVID-19 prevention, increase access to testing, and through community engagement improve quarantine and isolation compliance with minority communities by addressing resource issues.
+The aim of this funding is to establish collaborative agreements with minority community-based organizations to provide community engagement events, including mobile testing, to support prevention and to provide supports for testing/quarantine/isolation interventions.